maniospas/smoll/docs/std.md

 ```rust
 print(console CLI, cstr value, cstr endl) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### print - print a character
-*Defined in: std/core/string.s line 245*
+*Defined in: std/core/string.s line 247*

 Ends the line too.

 ```rust
 print(console CLI, char c) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### print - print a character
-*Defined in: std/core/string.s line 245*
+*Defined in: std/core/string.s line 247*

 ```rust
 print(console CLI, char c, cstr endl) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### print - print a string
-*Defined in: std/core/string.s line 234*
+*Defined in: std/core/string.s line 236*

 Ends the line too.

 ```rust
 print(console CLI, str) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### print - print a string
-*Defined in: std/core/string.s line 234*
+*Defined in: std/core/string.s line 236*

 ```rust
 print(console CLI, str, cstr endl) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### print - print a vector